yedukrishnan93/cv/index.md

 ### Technical Proficiency
+- 2.5 years Experience in React.js
+- Familiar with Redux,Conext
+- Worked on both react class and functional components
-- Working on angular 7
+- Worked on angular 7
-- Working on electron.js and mysql
+- Worked on electron.js and mysql
 - Worked on angular 6
 - Worked on ionic-3 and ionic-4
 - Worked on Node.js